 How Often Should You See a Chiropractor?

-When people search online for chiropractic, one of the top questions is:
+When people search online for chiropractic, one of the most common questions is:

 “How often should I see a chiropractor?”

-• The type of pain or condition you’re dealing with
+• The type of pain or condition you’re managing

 • How quickly you respond to adjustments